DeltaZuluSim/deltazulusim.github.io/_sceneries/daol.md

 ## Installation Instructions
 - Download the scenery package.
 - Extract the contents to your Community folder.
-- Launch MSFS and enjoy your flight over Bousfer!
+- Launch MSFS and enjoy your flight over Tafraoui and Oran area!

 {% capture notice-text %}